Published

 Some of the tips covered in the course include:

 Each example video shows the prompt used and demonstrates the whole process that was followed to produce the output.
 To exemplify some of the different, freely available generative AI tools available, various ones have been used across these videos.
-Viewers will see examples of use in ChatGPT, Google Bard, Microsoft Bing Chat and Canva, as well as the use of Chrome extensions such as Brisk and MaxAI.me.
+Viewers will see examples of use in ChatGPT, Google Gemini, Microsoft Bing Chat and Canva, as well as the use of Chrome extensions such as Brisk and MaxAI.me.
 As a taster, you can watch one of the videos below:

 In the course we also discuss some of the concerns and essential considerations associated with AI, as it is important users know about these when generating content.
 A useful guide to these concerns can be found in the Government Policy Paper, Generative artificial intelligence (AI) in education.